iyeoda/ianyeo-com/docs/IMPROVEMENTS.md

 #### 3. Refactor Code into Modules

 *   **Description:** Both `script.js` and `worker.js` are single, monolithic files.
-Refactoring them into smaller, more focused ES6 modules would improve readability, organization, and maintainability.
+Refactoring them into smaller, more focused ES6 modules would improve readability, organisation, and maintainability.
 *   **Effort/Difficulty:** **Medium**
 *   **Implementation:**
     *   **`worker.js`:**